marksalamander/client-server-messenger/README.md

 # client-server-messenger
-Project made for Data Communications coursem(COSC350).
+Project made for Data Communications course (COSC350).

 A simple messenger application made using Python.

 The application allows multiple users to connect to a server and communicate with other users.
 It uses a TCP connection and encrypts messages using TLS protocol.
 For simplicity, OpenSSL was used to generate a self-signed certificate.

+Utlizes threads to concurrently send and receive messages for a seamless user experience.